 Licensed naturopathic doctors are trained in both conventional and integrative approaches to treating all types of diabetes, including types 1 and 2, gestational diabetes, and prediabetes.

-Regardless of the type of diabetes, naturopathic treatment strategies aim to get a patient’s blood sugar levels back within a healthy range.
+Regardless of the type, naturopathic treatment strategies aim to get a patient’s blood sugar levels back within a healthy range.

 Focusing on the whole person, naturopathic doctors take the time to identify and address the genetic, environmental and behavioral/lifestyle factors that play significant roles in diabetes.
 Lifestyle changes around diet and exercise are essential in the treatment of all types of diabetes.
 However, many patients have a difficult time making such changes.
 Advanced training in nutrition and counseling enables naturopathic doctors to be highly effective in engaging patients to take control of their own health.1 Additionally, because they emphasize educating the patient, naturopathic doctors are often successful in helping individuals with diabetes to make and sustain shifts in nutrition and physical activity that can improve or reverse the progression of the disease.2